ELECTIVES AND SELECTIVES DURING RESIDENCY

 - Multiple sclerosis and neuroimmunology: residents have the option to broaden their education in neuro-immunology that starts with ambulatory neurology at CUMC, and is highlighted with attending MS clinics at the Cornell campus.
 This rotation may be performed under the supervision of Dr. Claire Riley seeing patients in the faculty practice and clinic, though residents have also performed this elective at away sites including Mount Sinai and Cornell.

 - Neuroethics: this important educational opportunity is approached through a combination of lectures, small group case presentation and discussion sessions facilitated by center for bioethics (CFB) faculty, interdepartmental conferences, and a syllabus of essential and reference readings for self-directed learning.
 In addition residents are actively involved in performing and presenting ethics consultations.

 - International electives: formal away electives are available for residents in traveling overseas during their clinic-free elective of one month duration.
-Residents may rotate with university affiliates in Durban, South Africa and have in the past also rotated at the Queen's square in London.
-Formal electives in the Dominican Republic are currently being planned.
+Residents may rotate with university affiliates in Durban, South Africa as well as to the Dominican Republic.
+A formal elective to Puerto Rico is currently being planned.

 Amy C. Jongeling, MD, PhD, presenting on her international elective in South Africa